 Check at Amazon US | UK | DE

 Once again, ranked and approved. that means you get five color options, and they all come on a black base layer.
-In fact, if you’re a black belt all you get is a black rashguard with teh Elite logo on the front, again in black.
+In fact, if you’re a black belt all you get is a black rashguard with the Elite logo on the front, again in black.
 The rest is a bit more colorful, coming with rank color on both shoulders, and rank color for the logo.
 There’s even a red version if a red belt decides to get one.
-Extremely comfortable and ultra durable, this rashguard is a polyester and spandex blend.
+Extremely comfortable and ultra-durable, this rashguard is a polyester and spandex blend.
 It features antimicrobial and antifungal properties and has high-level sublimated graphics.
 The compression this rashguard provides is second to none, making it perfect for high performing grapplers.
 Moreover, it has anti-slip bands at the waist and flatlock stitching all throughout.
 Moisture-wicking properties are a given, and sizes range from small to XX-large.
-Read more hidden text

 The Fanii Quare Soft BJJ rashguard is one of the most comfortable rashguards you’ll ever wear, regardless of price!
 The brand is not one that is as established as some other in our cheap BJJ rashguards list.
 However, it does make up for it with quality, particularly with comfort.
 And, at a price ranging from $10-$17, it is more than worth it.